pureprofile/puresdk/README.md

 */

 var unsubscribe = puresdk.subscribeListener('searchKeyUp', handlerFunction);
-/* after subscribing the handlerFunction of yours to the searchKeyUp event on each key up on the input the handlerFunction will get invoked passing the event as argument to it */
+/* now that you have subscribed the handlerFunction to the searchKeyUp event the handlerFunction will get invoked on each key up event on the search input.
+The handlerFunction will be invoked having one argument passed to it, the actual event */

-/* When you want to unsubscribe the handlerFunction from the searchKeyUp event you do: */ unsubscribe();
+/* When you want to unsubscribe the handlerFunction from the searchKeyUp event just do: */ unsubscribe();
 </code></pre>